mightytyphoon/lb4-ng-quickstart/README.md

 # Quick Start
 *fast launch*
-1. in cmd `git clone this repo`
+1. in cmd `git clone https://github.com/mightytyphoon/lb4-ng-quickstart lb4-ng`
-2. in cmd : `cd this repo && npm run install`
+2. in cmd : `cd lb4-ng && npm run install`
-3. this will install client and server, then launch the live dev.
+3. this will install client and server, then launch the live dev. (this take a while)
     * angular app will refresh on changes here : http://localhost:4200
     * loopback server will reload on changes in code with nodemon and is alive here : http://localhost:3000